innovationcore/HAVOC-TemiApp/README.md

 ## Core Logic: The State Machine

-The robot's entire operational logic is governed by a state machine defined in the `statemachine` package.
-This ensures that the robot is always in a well-defined state, and transitions between states are triggered by specific events, such as time of day, arrival at a location, or user interaction.
+The robot's basic operational logic is governed by a state machine defined in the `statemachine` package.

 ![State Machine Diagram](https://github.com/user-attachments/assets/f1a883cc-c20e-44c5-9a16-2ac3c6ce37f7)